judywawira/IRExam/PRODUCT_SPECIFICATION.md

 ## Executive Summary

-IRExam is a real-time, synchronized medical education examination platform designed specifically for delivering image-based clinical cases to medical residents.
+IRExam is a real-time, synchronized medical education examination platform designed specifically for delivering image-based clinical cases to radiology residents.
 The system enables examiners to conduct live, synchronized exams where all students view the same medical images simultaneously, creating a controlled testing environment for radiology and medical imaging education.

 ### Key Differentiators
 - **Real-time synchronization** - All students see identical images at the same time